 When we were with you, we gave you this rule: The one who is unwilling to work shall not eat~ 2nd Thessalonians 3:10 NIV

 There are some theories and trends that seem to make a resurgence in popularity no matter how stupid the concept, movement, or trend originally was: tiny purses, flared pants, laissez-faire parenting and raw food diets are just a few of the stupid ideas we keep drifting back to.

 Socialism is another.

-There are reasons the idea of socialism refuses to die and not all of those reasons are wrong.
+There are reasons the idea of socialism refuses to die and not all of those reasons are bad.
 Most are just tragically misguided.

 Some believe socialism is the answer to our economic woes simply because they lack a historic understanding of the movement.
 Others truly believe socialism is the only fair way to right the social and economic injustices that continue to vex most capitalistic societies.
 The vast majority of people who embrace the idea do so because they lack a clear understanding of how humankind functions in the real-world (more on that later).

 The distinctions between Socialism and Communism are trifling (more on that later).
 Both can and will be lumped under the term “collectivism” for the purposes of this blogpost.